hongseok-yang/logic25/README.md

 #### [February 22] Policy for handling late submissions.

-We will adopt the following scheme for handling late submissions for homework assignments, programming project, and the report of the programming project.
-The scheme assumes that the total marks are 100.
+We will adopt the following scheme for handling late submissions for homework assignments, reports and slides of group projects, etc. The scheme assumes that the total marks are 100.

 1. <= One day late (by the midnight of the next day): -10
 2. <= Two days late: -20